 Others may quibble with Dame Judi's recently elected status in a trade newspaper as the greatest stage actress of all time – surely an impossible thing to judge, and one that I suspect she herself would bat off as silly – but as this programme showed, she is head and shoulders above her peers in the breadth of her roles.
 She's done everything from Shakespeare to Sondheim, sitcom to Z-Cars and Bond to Brecht.
 And even at an age where others might be retiring she is still taking on demanding and boundary-pushing work, such as her role in the experimental film Rage.

 This was decent trot through an interesting and full career, and it was fun to see some footage of Dame Judi as a young actress.
 But ultimately her absence meant that the film lacked any meaningful analysis of her work.

-Watch Judi Dench as Lady Macbeth in Trevor Nunn's 1976 RSC production of Macbeth:
+Overleaf: watch Judi Dench as Lady Macbeth in Trevor Nunn's 1976 RSC production of Macbeth

 Subscribe to theartsdesk.com